 Today the building belongs to the Finnish Institute of Culture and it also serves as the Embassy of Finland to the Holy See.
 An inscription by Martial (Epigrammes, Book 4, 64, 11-12) decorates its elegant loggia: Hinc septem dominos videre montis et totam licet aestimare Romam (from this point you can see the seven hills and appreciate Rome in its entirety).
-Giuseppe Vasi placed the same inscription in his View.
+Giuseppe Vasi placed the same inscription in his View (you can see it in the image used as background for this page), but perhaps Martial was referring to Monte Mario.

 View towards Monte Soratte